lacework/terraform-provisioning/docs/integrate_gcp_using_supported_system.md

 # Integrate Google Cloud and Lacework using Terraform on any supported host
-In this method, Terraform is installed, configured, and run from any supported system (Linux/macOS/Windows) and leverages a Service Account of choice to run Terraform.
+In this method, Terraform is installed, configured, and run from any supported system (Linux/macOS/Windows) and leverages a user account or Google Cloud service account with proper permissions to run Terraform.

-This method is geared towards companies that store Terraform code in source control, and plan to continue to manage the state of the integration between Lacework and Google cloud using Terraform.
+The approach outlined in this document is geared towards companies that store Terraform code in source control, and plan to continue to manage the state of the integration between Lacework and Google cloud using Terraform.

 These instructions will show you how to get up-and-running with Lacework Terraform modules to integrate Google Cloud and Lacework at either an Organization Level or a per Project Level.

 ### Requirements
 - Google Cloud Console Access
-- Terraform - v.0.12.x, v.0.13.x
+- Terraform - >= 0.12.24, >= 0.13.x
 - Lacework Console Access

 ## Integrate Google Cloud with Lacework at an Organzational level